October 28, 2025

 E-Learning

-You are sitting on the train, watching a short learning video on your phone, and clicking "Start Quiz" at the end.
-In that moment, you are already in the middle of E-Learning.
-Digital training has long been a part of our everyday lives – in companies, academies, and even in private learning.
+You are sitting on the train, watching a short learning video on your mobile phone, and clicking "Start Quiz" at the end.
+At this moment, you are already in the middle of e-learning.
+Digital education has long been a part of our everyday lives – in companies, academies, and even during private learning.
 But what exactly is behind it?
-And why is E-Learning so much more than just a modern trend?
+And why is e-learning so much more than just a modern trend?

-In this article, you will learn what E-Learning really means, what formats exist, and why digital learning is a benefit for both companies and learners alike.
-(You can find more basics in our guide E-Learning Basics.)
+In this article, you will learn what e-learning really means, what formats exist, and why digital learning is a win-win for both companies and learners alike.
+(You can find more basics in our guide Basics of E-Learning.)

-The term E-Learning stands for Electronic Learning, meaning learning with digital media.
-This can be many things: a complete online course, a webinar, a learning app, or a short video on YouTube.
-At its core, it is about transmitting knowledge digitally – regardless of time, place, or fixed dates.
+The term e-learning stands for Electronic Learning, meaning learning with digital media.
+This can include many things: a complete online course, a webinar, a learning app or a short video on YouTube.
+At its core, it is about knowledge being conveyed digitally – regardless of time, place, or fixed schedules.

-This means: You decide for yourself when and where you learn.
-In the morning with coffee, on the train, or between two appointments in the office.
-Content is available anytime, repeatable, and can be structured in a way that fits perfectly into your daily routine.
+This means: You decide yourself when and where you learn.
+In the morning with your coffee, on the train, or between two appointments at the office.
+Content is available anytime, can be repeated, and can be structured in a way that perfectly fits into your everyday life.

-E-Learning is therefore not a fixed format, but a flexible concept that makes learning easier, more individualized, and accessible.
+E-learning is therefore not a fixed format but a flexible concept that makes learning easier, more individual, and more accessible.

-E-Learning has many faces: From structured online courses to short learning bites for in between – anything is possible.
-(Here you can learn how companies use learning platforms.)
+E-learning has many faces: from structured online courses to short learning tidbits for in between – everything is possible.
+(Here you can find out how companies use learning platforms in practice.)
 The most important formats:

 Online courses are the classic in digital learning.
 They usually consist of chapters or modules with videos, texts, PDFs, and small tests.